Mobile is the new king of ecommerce. Last holiday season, almost 30% of purchases were made from mobile devices.

 This eliminates HTTP requests for 3 images and reduces the HTML file size to 45 KB.

-Keep redirects to a minimum – each additional redirect will make your website slower, especially on mobile devices.
+Each additional redirect will make your website slower, especially on mobile devices.

 Amazon has only one redirect, which results in 0.4-second delay.